Who Was Richard Pryor?

 Death and Legacy

 On December 10, 2005, Pryor died of a heart attack at a Los Angeles area hospital.

-In addition to providing audiences with both hilarious and moving performances, he paved the way for African-American comedians like Eddie Murphy and Chris Rock to make their mark.
+In addition to providing audiences with both hilarious and moving performances, he paved the way for African American comedians like Murphy and Chris Rock to make their mark.
 "Pryor started it all.
-He made the blueprint for the progressive thinking of black comedians, unlocking that irreverent style," comedian and filmmaker Keenen Ivory Wayans explained to The New York Times.
+He made the blueprint for the progressive thinking of Black comedians, unlocking that irreverent style," comedian and filmmaker Keenen Ivory Wayans explained to The New York Times.

 In 2016, it was revealed that funnyman Tracy Morgan was in talks to star in a biopic of Pryor, with Lee Daniels on board to direct the project.

 Two years later, after Quincy Jones raised eyebrows by telling Vulture that Pryor had slept with actor Marlon Brando, Pryor's widow Jennifer Lee confirmed that tidbit to TMZ, saying, "Richard would have no shame about Quincy's comments."
 She explained that Pryor was open about his bisexuality, which he wrote about in diaries that she aimed to publish.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!